bucket-list/slate/source/includes/_authentication.md

 The Adventure Bucket List API provides a publicly accessible endpoint to query tours.

 <aside class="warning">
 You must always keep your API Keys secure to make sure no one can access your account.
-If you think a key might be compromised, simply revoke your API key [here](https://www.adventurebucketlist.com/#/api).
+If you think a key might be compromised, simply revoke your API key in the dashboard.
 </aside>

 *If you are building your own client for the API...*